 Welcome to Week 1

 Watch this video to find out what you will learn over the next five weeks and how you should approach this course.

 The transcript file is a written version of what is said in the video.
 All of the videos in this course will include a transcript, so if you find it difficult to understand what is being said, you can read along.
 You can view the transcript underneath each video by clicking in the view transcript button in the bottom left corner of each video.
 Or you might find it helpful to download the transcript.
 For all other transcripts, you can download these at the bottom of the relevant video Step.

 If you are having trouble streaming the videos online, you can always download them by clicking the link in the bottom right hand corner of the video.

 Meet the team

-The course is led by Jonathan Smith, Director of Technology-enhanced Learning at the International Study and Language Institute (ISLI) at the University of Reading.
-Jonathan will be joined by colleagues at ISLI; Steve Thomas, Anne Vicary and Seb Watkins who will guide you through topics in the videos.
+The course is led by Brian Turner, English for Academic Purposes teacher at the International Study and Language Institute (ISLI) at the University of Reading.
+Brian will be joined by colleagues at ISLI; Jonathan Smith, Steve Thomas, Anne Vicary and Seb Watkins who will guide you through topics in the videos.

 You may like to read our blog post on the story of Xiao, a student who studied at The International Study and Language Institute and has since gone on to do a PhD.